-- The provisions of any Statute, Regulation, Treaty or Directive of the European 5.1 Union take precedence over anything said in these Standing Orders, and all contracts entered into by the Council must comply with all of those requirements. - 5.2 The Council's standard conditions of contract shall always be employed unless, - (1a) Leasing arrangements are involved, or - (1b) the requirement is particularly complex and the use of the standard conditions is inappropriate
+- 5.1 The provisions of any Statute or Regulation take precedence over anything said in these Standing Orders, and all contracts entered into by the Council must comply with all of those requirements. - 5.2 The Council's standard conditions of contract shall always be employed unless, - (1a) Leasing arrangements are involved, or - (1b) the requirement is particularly complex and the use of the standard conditions is inappropriate the supplier requires the Council to contract on terms supplied by it, and the total value is no more than £35,000.

-AND in each such case the formal advice of the Borough Solicitor has been given,
+AND in each such case the formal advice of the Borough Solicitor has been given, or